john-jaihyek-choi/finder/README.md

 # Finder

-Finder is a web application which allows its users to search for food around their locations.
+Finder is a dynamic web application for hungry people where the user can search for food around their locations.

+## Live Demo

+Try the application live at [finder.com](https://finder.johnjhc.com/)

 ## Technologies To Be Used